 While the nuts and bolts of how these medical device registration reforms are always subject to change, this new approach by the CFDA basically hinges on implementing a resilient medical device electronic registration submission system.
 A comprehensive electronic submission platform with less stringent medical device and IVD (in vitro diagnostic products) submission requirements should facilitate quicker entrance into the Chinese market.
 Plans to reduce the clinical trial application requirements, as well as removing the product analysis report delivery requirements when renewing device approvals should also make the registration process easier to handle.

-Once the CFDA gets its online Regulated Product Submission System fine-tuned, Chinese document translation services will be able to translate medical device materials, then conveniently upload all of their translated documents onto a single website, thereby simplifying the device approval and renewal processes considerably.
+Once the CFDA fine-tunes its online Regulated Product Submission System, Chinese document translation services will be able to translate medical device materials, then conveniently upload all of their translated documents onto a single website, thereby simplifying the device approval and renewal processes considerably.

 Adapting to Malaysia’s New Medical Device Regulations